miketillman95/pizza/README.md

 It should allow me to update an existing pizza$
-It should allow me to update toppings on an existing pizza$ It should not allow me to enter duplicate pizzas
+It should allow me to update toppings on an existing pizza$ It should not allow me to enter duplicate pizzas pass the existing toppings to the next component api call to check the list of pizza look up .sum

 Add styling